OmarJuarezG/PostgreSQL-R/README.md

 	SUM(payment.amount) DESC
 ```

-Answer: Gina Degeneres and Matthew Carrey could do a commercial as an attempt to boost sales.
+Answer: Susan Davis, Gina Degeneres and Matthew Carrey could do a commercial as an attempt to boost sales.

 ![Query output](/AnswerQuestion1.PNG)